-Don't think in terms of a 'business plan', rather different versions of your business plan, each tailored to the reader and guided by your specific objectives in that instance.
-If you're trying to attract funding, your business plan should provide compelling evidence you need the money and can afford to pay back any loans.
+Don't think in terms of a 'business plan', rather different versions of your business plan, each tailored to the reader and guided by your specific objectives.
+If you're trying to attract funding, your business plan should provide compelling evidence why you need the money and evidence that you can afford to pay back any loans.

 What's the most important element of a business plan?

-You've got to get the executive summary right, because in most cases experienced people will read this first and if it doesn't capture their imagination, inspire or impress them, they won't bother reading the rest.
+You've got to get the executive summary right.
+In most cases experienced people will read this first and if it doesn't instantly capture their imagination, inspire or impress them, they won't bother reading the rest.